projectestac/jclic.js/README.md

 npm start
 ```

-You can also launch the program in "unbundled" mode, directly invoking the source scripts, useful for debug purposes:
+You can also launch the program in "unbundled" mode, directly invoking the source scripts.
+This is useful for debugging:

 ```
 npm run debug